goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 core of *Principia*, a commercial application server.
 In November of 1998, investor Hadar Pedhazur convinced Digital Creations to open source Principia.
-These packages evolved into the core components of Zope 2, and Digital Creations became Zope Corporation.
+These packages evolved into the core components of Zope 2 and Digital Creations became Zope Corporation.

-Since those days, Zope has been under active development.
+Since those days Zope has been under active development.
 It has evolved in several ways as the community gained experience, continually seeking the optimum balance between power and ease of use.
-Zope 2 emphasized rapid development.
-The :term:`Zope Component Architecture`, which is the core of Zope 3, emphasized modularity and configurability, which proved very successful in "enterprise" applications requiring flexibility and scalability.
+Zope 2 emphasized rapid development, the :term:`Zope Component Architecture`, which is the core of Zope 3, emphasized modularity and configurability which proved very successful in "enterprise" applications requiring flexibility and scalability.

 justify the longer learning curve which Zope 3 requires, but is